lsst/rtn-045/index.rst

 the latter are typically less compatible with screen readers.

-At this time it is not necessary to use, e.g., `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_, but a customized application might be considered in the future (and is included under :ref:`stretch-goals`).
+At this time it is not necessary to use, e.g., `nbconvert <https://nbconvert.readthedocs.io/en/latest/>`_, but a customized application might be considered in the future (and is included under :ref:`Stretch goals<stretch-goals>`).

 Neurodivergent astronomers